CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   Considerations:

-  * How many such entities are employed by the network?
+  * How many distinct validators are employed by the protocol?
 What are the specific honesty threshold assumptions for guaranteeing safety and liveness?
 What are the particular characteristics of the cryptographic schemes used?
   * How reputable are such entities?
 What is the actual cost of reputational damage for such entities?
 What is the market cap of such entities?
   * Do such entities have competing interests with users of this bridge? e.g., Trading firms that might benefit from cross-domain MEV?
+  * Can the claims around decentralization be verified on-chain?
+For instance:
+    * The number of validators and the threshold for achieving a quorum.
+Multi-signature schemes are easier to verify on-chain compared to MPC or threshold signature schemes.
+    * The active validator set.
+While a bridge might employ many validators, it is possible that only a few actively participate in validating and attesting to messages.
+This could be because the economics of validating messages are not worthwhile to some validators.
+This means that the effective validator set is smaller, and the decentralization and security guarantees of the bridge weaker.
+The Ronin bridge hack highlights an example of this scenario.
   * How do the above disincentives to misbehavior compare against the TVL or total volume transacted by layers atop the messaging bridge?
-  * In what jurisdictions the entities are domiciled?
+  * In what jurisdictions are the entities domiciled?
   * Can regulations coerce these entities to censor transactions?

 #### Proof-of-Stake